 Learn how to develop effective and efficient robotic processes for your business.

 Robotic process automation (RPA) is a series of scripted programs that perform routine actions a person normally does.
 A process takes data as an input, performs actions, and provides an output, either in the form of additional data or accomplishing a task.
-For example, you might be asked to regularly copy customer information from an email and paste it into your company's lead tracking software.
-This is a manual task that doesn't take much thought, but can require a lot of time.
+In the case of RPA, these processes often interact with user interfaces, making them able to interact with legacy systems that might not have APIs or other more technical means of interaction.

 Robotic processes act much faster and more precisely than a human being does.
-Robotic processes can step in when humans could be performing other tasks that require higher levels of thinking, such as tasks that require judgment or complex evaluation.
+These routine tasks are not only completed faster, but have fewer errors.
+Robotic processes can also step in when humans could be performing other tasks that require higher levels of thinking, such as tasks that require judgment or complex evaluation.
 So instead of copying and pasting data, you can spend that time contacting potential customers and building relationships.

 RPA transforms business processes to be more efficient, highly available, easily replicated, and reliably consistent.
 Automation lets businesses delegate routine yet time-consuming tasks to a computer program, freeing up an employee's time and mental energy to focus on more impactful and high-value work.
 RPA saves businesses time, money, and brain power.